dswl/lighthouse/README.md

 Whether you're running `gui.py` or using `church.py`, the model needs to be available locally.
 If it isn’t already on your machine, it will be downloaded automatically.

-⚠️ **Make sure you have at least 15GB of free disk space** to accommodate the model download.
+⚠️ **Make sure you have at least 2GB of free disk space** to accommodate the model download (Other frameworks and pipelines might also be downloaded, so just make sure you have enough space).

 ## Inspiration 🌅